 'Moreover, when parties by wrong and violence take the money of others,

-against its amount, of their wives and children,
+an account is taken, and set against its amount, of their wives and children,

 and all the members of their families, when these gradually die.